 - Percy Street is named after his father (see middle name above).

 - King St is named after Doctor Hill’s wife’s maiden name, Jane King.

 - Higham Road is after Doctor Hill’s mother’s maiden name – she was Martha Higham.

 The naming of Hill Street

-In the article I state that Dr Hill’s name is perpetuated in Hill Street, North Lambton.
-I must confess that I have a slight doubt about this.
-The earliest written source I have found for this information is page 17 of the Lambton Public School centenary booklet in 1965.
+Regarding the present day Hill St, the earliest written source I have found for its naming is page 17 of the Lambton Public School centenary booklet in 1965.
 This is 92 years after the first mention of Hill Street (in 1872) that I have found in Trove.
-Also, Dr Hill only arrived in Lambton in 1868, so it seems a little unusual that he would have a street named in his honour after just four years, although given his influential position in the community it is possible.
+Dr Hill only arrived in Lambton in 1868, so it would be highly unusual that he would have a street named in his honour after just four years in the community.